AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Synthesis: Three Approaches, One Goal

-All speakers want quality – there was consensus on that.
-The differences lie not in the goal, but in the weighting.
-The three approaches are not mutually exclusive – in practice, most teams will likely combine elements from all three.
+Every speaker wants quality; there was consensus on that.
+The differences lie not in the goal but in the weighting.
+The three approaches aren't mutually exclusive, and in practice most teams will probably combine elements of all three.

 Slow Down